websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/configuring-cross-cluster-replication.md

 >
 > `POST _xpack/license/start_trial?acknowledge=true`

+## Configure the Liferay DXP Cluster

+To DXP nodes comprise the Liferay DXP cluster in this simplified setup: a Remote node, and a Local node.

-## Configure the Remote Liferay DXP Cluster Node
+### Configure the Remote Liferay DXP Cluster Node

-Admin prepares remote Liferay Instance, that talks with the REMOTE mode Elasticsearch server.
+The remote Liferay DXP node talks with the REMOTE mode Elasticsearch server.
+Even though they're both called _remote_, they're co-located in this setup.

 Provide a `portal-ext.properties` file with these contents: